rayokota/hgraphdb/README.md

 ## Implementation Notes

 HGraphDB uses a tall table schema.
+The schema is created in the namespace specified to the `HBaseGraphConfiguration`.
 The tables look as follows:

 ### Vertex Table